Walter Goodman (artist): The Printseller's Window

 This impressive work was also displayed provincially at various locations, including The Walker Art Gallery in Liverpool in 1883.
 It was offered for sale at the Liverpool Autumn Exhibition the same year, but priced at 315 pounds the painting did not find a buyer, causing the artist to re-exhibit it in 1884 at the Royal Scottish Academy.
+In April 1883, The London Daily Telegraph and Courier reported that Goodman was sending the painting to The Royal Academy.
 Other recorded provincial exhibitions which included The Printseller's Window are Folkestone Art Treasures Exhibition (1886) (together with his portrait of Wilkie Collins), Edinburgh Academy of Arts, and Goodman's own studio at 88 Kings Road in Brighton in 1891.
 The latest recorded date that The Printseller's Window was shown in Britain was at a show at the 19th Art Century Society in 1894, which prompted a withering review in The Pall Mall Gazette where the reviewer accused Goodman of affixing facsimiles of photographs to his painting.
 Goodman later responded in the press to this inaccurate criticism in equally withering terms.

-Goodman eventually sold the painting to his father-in-law, William E. Blackiston, of Brighton, England presumably in the late 1890s.
+Goodman eventually sold the painting to his father-in-law, the wine and spirit merchant William E. Blackiston, of Annesley House, Dyke Road, Brighton, England presumably in the late 1890s.
 It is unknown how long the painting remained with the Blackiston family.

 The Printseller's Window was acquired by a Connecticut art dealer in 1965, and eventually by the Memorial Art Gallery of the University of Rochester in 1998.

 The Printseller's Window is now considered an important example of its genre.
 The history of the painting and its ownership between the late 1890s and 1965 is unknown, and how it reached the United States is still a mystery.

 The Printseller's Window was the subject of an exhibition, Walter Goodman's The Printseller's Window: Solving A Painter's Puzzle at the Memorial Art Gallery of the University of Rochester 14 August 2009 – 15 November 2009.
 A catalog of the exhibition has been published.